Same parsing tech Fortune 500 ATS systems use

 How our ATS resume checker works for career changers

 • Transferable skills are not inferred.
-To get credit for team management from a different industry, use the target role's vocabulary: people management, team leadership, or cross-functional collaboration.
+Use exact target vocabulary: people management, team leadership, cross-functional collaboration.

 Formatting pitfalls for career change resumes

-• Career change narrative summaries help human readers but contribute little to ATS scoring without explicit target-role vocabulary.
+• Narrative summaries help human readers but score little without explicit target-role keywords.

-• Skills from courses or certifications are only counted if listed under a standard Skills or Certifications section, not in a cover letter or narrative block.
+• Certifications count only under a standard Skills or Certifications section, not in narrative blocks or cover letters.

-Download an ATS-optimized version with transferable skills reframed in target-role language, experience restructured into a recognized format, certifications under standard headers, and keyword gaps filled.
+Transferable skills reframed in target-role language, experience in recognized format, certifications under standard headers, keyword gaps filled.

 Why It Matters